13thdemarch/g7-7588-hackintosh/README.md

 <h3>USB</h3>

-* Great new: Now we don't need USB mapping kext anymore.
+* **Great new**: Now we don't need USB mapping kext anymore.
 In Jan 2022 update, I created SSDT-XHC, which is modified version of OEM USB ports ACPI named SSDT-xh_cfhd4.
 For both Intel and Broadcom card users, you don't need to worry about bluetooth port.
 I have already mapped both port in the SSDT.
 Enjoy!
-* The G7 7588 DSDT table has a few incorrect USB properties, but we can inject the correct properties via the kext which I've already mapped.
+* The G7 7588 DSDT table has a few incorrect USB properties, but we can inject the correct properties via SSDT-XHC which I've already mapped.

 | Name | Port | Type     | Visible | Description |
 |------|------|----------|---------|-------------|